lcdm-uiuc/info490-sp16/Week2/lesson2.md

 - [Regularized Linear Regression][rlr] using Python.
 Note there is an IPython notebook available at the end of the blog post.
 - Introduction and Motivation sections of the [Wikipedia article on Lasso][wlas] (feel free to read more).
 - Introduction and History sections of the [Wikipedia article on Ridge Regression][wrid] (feel free to read more).
+- Discusion on [Bias-Variance Tradeoff][dbv], which is an important factor in reducing the likelihood of overfitting (or underfitting).

 #### *Optional Additional Readings*####